microsoft/fhir-starter/scripts/Readme.md

 --------------|-----------------|-------------|-------------|------------------------------------------------
 api          | fhir           | dev        | random      | api-fhir-dev-12345

-Resources are tagged with their deployment script and origin.
+Resources are tagged with their origin and deployment script.
 Customers are able to add Tags after installation.
-Examples include:
+An example is provided below.

 Origin                 |  Deployment
 -----------------------|-----------------
-deployFhirStarter.bash | FHIR-Starter
+HealthArchitectures | FHIRStarter

 ---